-* Helga G. Pataki is possibly the deepest, most well-rounded nine-year-old girl ever to set foot in Western Animation.
-From negligent [[WordofGod alcoholic]] parents to having a mental disorder (the majority of the fanbase has decided she has bipolar disorder), to putting all of her faith in Arnold...
+* Helga G. Pataki is possibly the deepest, most well-rounded female child character ever to set foot in Western Animation.
+From negligent [[WordofGod alcoholic]] parents, to putting all of her faith in Arnold...
 The list goes on and on.
 Her voice actress, Francesca Smith, actually won a Young Artist Award for her portrayal of Helga.

 * In the Veterans Day's episode, Grandpa Phil narrates how he beat up Hitler; although he admits it wasn't Hitler and states he actually beat up [[http://en.wikipedia.org/wiki/Joseph_Goebbels Joseph Goebbels]], someone who was probably worse than Hitler.
 The rest of his story was even much more awesome, with Phil tricking several Nazi soldiers into eating spoiled meat, and opening a clear path for the Allies to invade Berlin. [[spoiler:Arnold doubts all of this, but Phil later proves the latter part by showing him a bust made in honor of his "single-handedly [winning] the Battle of the Bulge".]]

 * Helga memorizing ''RomeoAndJuliet'' in one night and pulling off the performance with no rehearsal whatsoever.
 Even ThePowerOfLove can't fully account for that one.

 ** [[FridgeBrilliance Certainly not]]; Helga has been shown to be ''very'' intelligent in many episodes.
 She could have achieved that even without being motivated by her love for Arnold.